-- Submissions for Tūhono 2020 have now closed.
-Thank you to everyone who sent us their work!
+- Submissions for Tūhono 2021 have now closed.
+Thank you to everyone who submitted.
+The journal will be published in late December 2021.

 - Everyone between the ages of 5 and 18 who lives in the Wellington region may participate.